Skip to main content

 Important: At this time, automated emails are not supported for bookings on Airbnb.
 For this specific booking platform, you can choose to send messages via SMS.

-Resend a skipped message
+Resend a Skipped Message

 To resend a skipped message:

-Cancel a scheduled message
+Cancel a Scheduled Message

 To cancel a scheduled message:

-If you want to disable an automated message and cancel all of the scheduled messages associated with it, please follow these instructions.
+If you want to disable an automated message and cancel all of the scheduled messages associated with it, follow these instructions.

-Generic tips
+Generic Tips

 • Keep your messages short, concise, and to the point.
 Get to your main message quickly and avoid unnecessary words.